 Materials: Glencoe Algebra I textbook, Glencoe Pre-Algebra textbook, HSPT practice workbook

-Grading: Points accumulated through variety of assessments and homework
+Grading: Points accumulated through a variety of assessments and homework

 Materials: Hot Words for the SAT workbook, various novels, short stories, poems, short pieces of nonfiction, HSPT Practice workbooks